ilo21/fpExplorer/README.md

 python fpExplorer.py
 ```
 You can find more information about managing conda environments [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+- If you wish to additionally develop the <b>fpVideoExplorer</b> app, you will need to install ffmpeg on your computer
+  - Windows:
+      - You can find the downloads on the official [ffmpeg website](https://ffmpeg.org/download.html).
+We used the latest [ffmpeg.zip folder](https://github.com/BtbN/FFmpeg-Builds/releases)
+      - Unpack it and rename to: ffmpeg
+      - Move the ffmpeg folder to C: drive
+      - Open cmd as administrator and set the environment path variable for ffmpeg by running the following command:
+        ```
+        setx /m PATH "C:\ffmpeg\bin;%PATH%"
+        ```
+      - Restart the computer and open cmd to verify the installation by typing:
+        ```
+        ffmpeg -version
+        ```

 ## Troubleshooting installation of python packages
 Here are some of the packeges with which we had problems installing on MacOS and the solutions that worked for us:
 ```